MicroBatchExecution¶

 For SupportsAdmissionControls, constructNextBatch does the following in latestOffset time-tracking section:

-2. Requests the SupportsAdmissionControl for the latest offset per ReadLimit (for the start offset and the ReadLimit)
+SupportsAdmissionControlfor the latest offset per ReadLimit (for the start offset and the ReadLimit) - Requests the

 In the end (of this phase), constructNextBatch gives the following pair (of pairs):